Viviana-Mariam/Proiect-Final-Testare-Manuala/README.md

 The Test Plan is designed to describe all details of testing for the **"User Management"** and **"Job"** submodule from the **OrangeHRM** application.

-The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan
+The plan encompasses the identification of test items, the features targeted for testing, the various types of testing to be conducted, the designated personnel responsible for testing, the required resources and schedule to accomplish the testing, as well as the risks associated with the plan.

 #### 1.1.1 Roles assigned to the project and persons allocated
 - Project manager - Sorin Marcu;